 Let’s discuss each of the file organization strategies in detail.

 Gather all the files and folders you want to keep on the desktop and put them in a folder or two for temporary storage if you’re referring to it regularly.
 If you want to make sure to keep your desktop clear, check out our Spotless tutorial.
 There is a rule to automatically clean off your desktop.

 With smart algorithms such as the Autotidy feature, users can input ‘tasks’ which specify where particular files belong with an easy-to-use drag and drop system.
 The app will store your instructions and automate the process by scheduling folders to be organized at regular intervals.

 There’s no limit to the number of automated tasks you can create, making for a spotless Mac.
-Users can teach the app to organize their images, desktop or individual documents, using a range of different parameters, e.g. filename, extension, file size, modified date etc. This gives users full scope to organize and locate files efficiently, without having to do the dirty work.
+You can teach the app to organize images, desktop, or individual documents, using a range of different parameters, e.g. filename, extension, file size, modified date, etc. This gives you full scope to organize and locate files efficiently, without having to do the dirty work.